The Year, Make, Model, Money! Podcast, Episode 2, Part 1

 What Exactly Is Turn 14 Distribution?

-For those unfamiliar with Turn 14, it’s a powerhouse in the automotive aftermarket industry.
+For those unfamiliar with Turn 14 Distribution, it’s a powerhouse in the automotive aftermarket industry.
 They distribute performance parts for everything from JDM and muscle cars to trucks, Jeeps, and now—powersports.

 “We’re strictly B2B,” Dan clarifies.
 “We sell to shops, e-commerce businesses, and other platforms, but we don’t sell direct-to-consumer.
 You can walk into our building, but you won’t be walking out with parts.”

 Another big thing?
-Turn 14 doesn’t sell on Amazon, eBay, or Walmart.
+Turn 14 Distribution doesn’t sell on Amazon, eBay, or Walmart.

 “We don’t compete with our customers,” Dan emphasizes.
 “Our job is to help our dealers sell, not undercut them.
 We stay in our lane and let our dealers own the retail side.”